 - In a medium bowl, whisk together the flour, baking powder, baking soda, pie spice and salt.

-- In a large bowl, whisk together the eggs, pumpkin puree, sugars and vegetable oil.
-Add the flour mixture to the wet ingredients and stir with a wooden spoon or rubber spatula until combined.
+- In a large bowl, whisk together the eggs, pumpkin puree, sugars, oil, and vanilla.
+Add the flour mixture to the wet ingredients and whisk until almost fully combined.
+Switch to a rubber spatula and mix the batter fully, being careful not to overmix.

-- Divide the batter evenly between the 10 muffin cups and bake for 15-18 minutes, until a toothpick inserted in the cupcakes comes out clean.
-Cool the cupcakes completely before spreading with frosting.
+- Divide the batter evenly between the 10 muffin cups and bake for 15-20 minutes, until a toothpick inserted in the cupcakes comes out clean.
+Cool the cupcakes in a pan on a wire rack for 5 minutes, then carefully remove the cupcakes and place directly on the rack to cool completely.

 Cupcakes and frosting adapted from Barefoot Contessa Foolproof: Recipes You Can Trust